wddchain/wddchain/README.md

 10,000,000,000 IFV have been issued although they are not in circulation at this time.

 ## Connecting to the WDD Chain
-Numerous WDD blockchain nodes are running all over the global.
+Numerous WDD blockchain nodes are running all over the globe.
 To seed your initial list you may start with:
  TODO: list the seed nodes

 ## Applications and Resources